YGGverse/YGGbro/README.md

-# YGGbro
+# YGGbro - proxy presets for modern servers

-Collection of proxies with simple installation for Yggdrasil

-This repository maintained by community, feel free to share your fixes, configuration examples or new instances!
+This project maintained by community, feel free to share your improvements or new instances!

 ## Install